cloudbees/accelerator-gcp-launcher/README.md

 ## What is CloudBees Accelerator®?

-CloudBees Accelerator (“Accelerator”) from CloudBees, Inc. is a high-performance, drop-in replacement for Ninja build facilities that dramatically reduces software build times.
+CloudBees Accelerator (“Accelerator”) from CloudBees, Inc. is a high-performance, drop-in replacement for GNU Make and Ninja build facilities that dramatically reduces software build times.
 Unlike other parallel build tools, Accelerator guarantees that builds will not fail because of incomplete dependencies, thanks to patented conflict detection and correction algorithms.
 So your build results—including the build log—are identical to those from serial builds, but they happen with the speed of parallel builds by distributing them over numerous inexpensive machines on a LAN or a public cloud such as Google Cloud Platform.
 You can also use Accelerator to accelerate static analysis (such as the Coverity, Klocwork, and Parasoft tools), unit testing, and linting tasks.

 Accelerator has two primary user-facing parts: Electric Make (”eMake”)—the command-line front end to the cluster, and the Cluster Manager web UI—a web-based dashboard for managing the cluster and viewing various types of cluster activity.
 In most cases, switching from another build tool to Accelerator is as easy as replacing `make` with `emake`.